berkeley earth surface temperature logo

-What is Berkeley Earth Surface Temperature?
+What is Berkeley Earth?

 Why is the work being done by Berkeley Earth important?

 Existing data used to show global warming have met with much criticism.
-The Berkeley Earth project attempts to resolve current criticism of the former temperature analyses by making available an open record to enable rapid response to further criticism and suggestions.
+Berkeley Earth attempts to resolve current criticism of the former temperature analyses by making available an open record to enable rapid response to further criticism and suggestions.
 Our results include our best estimate for the global temperature change and our estimates of the uncertainties in the record.

 We believe that science is nonpartisan and our interest is in getting a clear view of the pace of climate change in order to help policy makers to evaluate and implement an effective response.
 In choosing team members, we engage people whose primary interests are finding answers to the current issues and addressing the legitimate concerns of the critics on all sides.
 None of the scientists involved has taken a public political stand on global warming.